 The science behind baking soda rocks

-Vinegar (an acid ) and bicarbonate of soda ( an alkali ) react together to neutralise each other.
-This reaction releases carbon dioxide, a gas which is the bubbles you see.
+Vinegar (an acid ) and bicarbonate of soda ( an alkali ) react to neutralise each other.
+This reaction releases carbon dioxide, a gas that causes the bubbles you see.

 Other ideas